We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Coral reefs are some of the most diverse ecosystems on the planet, sometimes referred to as the rainforests of the sea.
 After the snorkeling with the stingrays, we headed towards Te Moana’s private motu (small island).
 The motu sits adjacent to another small islet and in between lies a coral reef.

 Our guide, Mathieu Kerneur, is a marine biologist and pioneer of coral reef rehabilitation in French Polynesia.
 We first waded out with snorkel masks to check out the platform which contains bits of healthy coral that have been cut from elsewhere.
-Mat educated us about the warming conditions of the ocean and how it affects the health of the coral reefs.
+Mat educated us about the warming conditions of the ocean due to climate change and how it affects the health of the coral reefs.

 Mathieu has developed a custom glue made from breadfruit which we used to plant the healthy coral by way of a bamboo stick into its new home.
 Mat explained that the trick to developing the glue was to find something that the fish don’t eat yet is hardy enough to help the coral stay put amidst the waves.